humenda/GladTeX/manpage.md

 and the result will be a HTML document called `file.html` along with two files `eqn0000.png` and `eqn0001.png` in the same directory.

-## MarkDown to HTML
+## Markdown to HTML

 GladTeX can be used together with Pandoc.
-That can be handy to create an online version of a scientific paper written in MarkDown.
+That can be handy to create an online version of a scientific paper written in Markdown.
 The MarkDown document would look like this:

 ~~~~